-The method is tested on two different environments : a pioneer salt marsh environment in the Bay of Mont Saint-Michel (France) scanned at low tide consisting of riparian vegetation of 10 to 30 cm high above a sandy ground either flat or with ripples of a few cm height (fig. 4 and 6); and a steep section of the Otira River gorge (South Island of New-Zealand) consisting of bedrock banks partially covered by vegetation and an alluvial bed composed of gravels and blocks of centimeter to meter size (fig. 1).
-Both scenes were scanned using a Leica Scanstation 2 mounted on a survey tripod at 2 m above ground in the pioneer riparian vegetation or on the bank as in figure 1 for the Otira River.
+The method is tested on two differents environments: a pionneer salt marsh environment in the Bay of Mont Saint-Michel (France) scanned at low tide consisting of riparian vegetation of 10 to 30 cm high above a sandy ground either flat or with ripples of a few cm height (fig. 4 and 6); and a steep section of the Otira river gorge (South Island of New-Zealand) consisting of bedrock banks partially covered by vegetation and a bed made of gravel and blocks of centimeter to meter size (fig. 1).
+Both scenes were scanned using a Leica Scanstation 2 mounted on a survey tripod at 2 m above ground in the pioneer riparian vegetation or on the bank as in figure 1 for the Otira Gorge.
 The Leica Scanstation 2 is a single echo time-of-flight lidar using a green laser (532 nm) with a practical range on natural surfaces varying from 100 to 200 m depending on surface reflectivity.
 When the laser incidence is normal to an immobile water surface, the laser can penetrate up to 30 cm in clear water and return an echo from the channel bed.
 This was the case in some part of the Otira Gorge scene.
-However, on turbulent white water, the laser is directly reflected from the surface or penetrates partially the water column[28].
+However, on turbulent white water, the laser is directly reflected from the surface or penetrates partially the water column[27].
 Hence, the water surface becomes visible as highly uncorrelated noisy surface (fig. 1).
-Quoted accuracy from the constructor given as one standard deviation at 50 m are 4 mm for range measurement and 60 μrad for angular accuracy.
+Quoted accuracy from the constructor given as one standard deviation at 50 m are 4 mm for range measurement and 60 urad for angular accuracy.
 Repeatability of the measurement at 50 m was measured at 1.4 mm on our scanner (given as one standard deviation).
 Laser footprint is quoted at 4 mm between 1 and 50 m.
-This narrow footprint allows the laser to hit ground or cliff point in relatively sparse vegetation.
-But this also generates a small proportion of spurious points called mixedpoint (e.g. [17, 25]) at the edges of objects (gravels, stems, leaves).
-The impact of these spurious points on the classification procedure is addressed in the discussion section.
+This narrow footprint allow the laser to hit ground or cliff point in relatively sparse vegetation.
+But it also generate a small proportion of spurious points called mixed-point (e.g. [17, 24]) at the edges of objects (gravels, stems, leaves).
+The impact of these spurious points on the classification procedure is adressed in the discussion section.

-Point clouds used for the tests were acquired from a single scan position as it corresponds to the worst case scenario with respect to shadow effects and change in point density.
-In the Otira River, the horizontal and vertical angular resolution were $(0.031^\circ, 0.019^\circ)$ with a range of distance from the scanner from 15 to 45 m.
+Point clouds used for the tests were acquired from a single scan position as it corresponds to the worst case scenario with respect to shadowing effects and change in point density.
+In the Otira gorge, the horizontal and vertical angular resolution were (0.031°, 0.019°) with a range of distance from the scanner from 15 to 45 m.
 This corresponds to point spacing ranging from 5 to 24 mm.
-To speed up calculation during the classification tests, the data were sub-sampled with a minimum point distance of 10 mm leaving 1.17 million points in the scene.
-Parameters for the riparian vegetation environment were $(0.05^{\circ}, 0.014^{\circ})$ for the angular resolution and a distance of 10 to 15 m from the scanner.
-This corresponds to point spacing varying from 2.4 mm to 13 mm for about 640000 points in the dataset used for classification tests.
+For speed of calculation during the classification tests, the data were subsampled with a minimum point distance of 10 mm leaving 1.17 million points in the scene.
+Parameters for the riparian vegetation environment were (0.05°,0.014°) for the angular resolution and a distance of 10 to 15 m from the scanner.
+This correponds to point spacing varying from 2.4 mm to 13 mm for about 640000 points in the dataset used for classification tests.
 No further treatment was applied to the data.